-For the past five years, I have been working in a long-term acute care hospital as a registered respiratory therapist (RT) and also working as a Registered Nurse for the past four years, including one year of adult medical intensive care experience (MICU) at the University of XXXX Medical Center.
+For the past five years, I have been working in a long-term acute care hospital as a registered respiratory therapist (RT) and working as a Registered Nurse for the past four years, including one year of adult medical intensive care experience (MICU) at the University of XXXX Medical Center.
 I use critical judgment and skills to provide quality care to patients and ensure that the patient plan of care represents a collaboration between physicians and other team members.
 As an experienced Respiratory Therapist (RT), I perform a respiratory assessment, monitor weaning parameters, wean patients off the ventilator, assist medical doctors with intubation, and perform diagnostic tests and interpretations such as; Electrocardiograph, arterial blood gas, pulmonary function test, overnight sleep study, set up and administer non-invasive therapy such as BIPAP and CPAP for a patient with sleep apnea, participating in rapid response, and assisting with airway management.

 My career goal is to acquire the highest level of scientific knowledge that I can, along with leadership skills, to be able to advocate for my patients effectively, engage in research, assess evidence, and evaluate the impact that research has on clinical practice contributing to improvements as necessary to enhance quality patient care.

 I seek admission to the CRNA program to help alleviate the pain that accompanies surgery and educate my patients about the importance and challenges of anesthesia.
 I suffered severe pain during my first childbirth because I did not receive anesthesia.
-I still get a cold shiver down my spine when I re-visit my first childbirth experience; writhing.
+I still get a cold shiver down my spine when I r my first childbirth experience.
 My delivery was difficult, agony for 13 hours.
 I had just arrived in the United States and did not understand what it meant to receive an epidural.
 I refused the epidural when it was offered to me simply because I did not even know what it was since epidurals are made available only to the wealthier classes of society in Africa.
 I was not aware of their miraculous contribution.
 Based on my childbirth experience, the shortage of anesthetists, especially in rural areas, and the high demand for CRNAs, I would like to make that difference by increasing my contribution to the alleviation of my patient’s pain and discomfort, pushing cultural barriers in the field of nurse anesthesia, and also fill the gap to remedy the shortage of nurse anesthetists in rural or underprivileged areas.
 My future dream and aspiration are to provide volunteer service by going on a medical mission in support of surgeons, especially in underserved areas.

-My greatest strength as a human being and a nurse is my compassion, enabling and empowering me to go that extra mile for each of my patients.
+My greatest strength as a human being and a nurse is my compassion, enabling and empowering me to go that extra mile for each patient.
 My strengths will help me to succeed in graduate school, setting realistic, measurable, and attainable goals.
 I possess the qualities of inner motivation and a positive attitude, quick learning with new material, leadership ability, flexibility, performing well under pressure/stress, and excellent critical/clinical judgment skills.
 I must admit that enrolling in graduate nursing school will have some challenges.
 For example, the challenge of being a mother, wife, working woman, student, balancing family, school, work, etc. But these are realities that one must first learn to manage, as I have, before embarking on such a journey.
 I have given these challenges careful thought, and I have an excellent time management plan to set in place once I am accepted.
 I plan to work very hard and save money for the well-being of my family, if possible, take loans to pay off my tuition, find a home nanny to help care for my kids, and reduce my workload to create a clever balance between school, work, and family.
 Given my background, training, and experience, my greatest aspiration is to be considered for your distinguished DNP Program in Nurse Anesthesia at XXXX University.

 Thank you in advance for your consideration, and I look forward to hearing back from you.